 Increased long-term demand is expected from developing countries as they construct new nuclear power plants.
-72 nuclear power plants are currently under construction worldwide, most notably in China, India, South Korea, and Russia.
+71 nuclear power plants are currently under construction worldwide, most notably in China, India, South Korea, and Russia.
 The most significant increase in long-term uranium demand is expected to come from China, which surpassed the United States as the world's largest energy consumer in 2010, and remains committed to a planned nuclear build-out over the next two decades.
-In 2013, China brought three new nuclear reactors online, and construction began on four others.
-There are currently 29 nuclear power plants under construction in China, with the majority scheduled for completion between 2016 and 2023.
+In 2013, China brought three new nuclear reactors on-line, and construction began on four others.
+There are currently 27 nuclear power plants under construction in China, which accounts for 38% of all the reactors under construction worldwide.
+The majority are scheduled for completion between 2016 and 2023.
 China's current domestic uranium production accounts for less than 25% of their annual uranium fuel requirements, resulting in increased imports and stockpiling.
 In 2010, Cameco Corp. signed the first of two long-term contracts with Chinese owned utilities for the delivery of uranium.
 Additional long-term demand is anticipated from other Asian countries, most notably India and South Korea, as they expand their planned nuclear build-out.

-The following is a list of selected countries with planned, proposed, or under construction nuclear plants as of August, 2014:
+The following is a list of selected countries with nuclear reactors that are either planned, proposed, or under construction as of October, 2014:

 Country Construction Planned Proposed Total

-China 29 59 118 206
+China 27 60 120 207

 India 6 22 35 63

 Russia 10 31 18 59

 USA 5 5 17 27

 France 1 1 1 3

-Ukraine 0 2 11 13
+Saudi-Arabia 0 0 16 16

 South Korea 5 6 0 11

 Canada 0 2 3 5

-Others 16 46 96 158
+Others 17 47 91 155

-Total 72 174 299 545
+Total 71 174 301 546

-Source: World Nuclear Association Website (World Nuclear Power Reactors & Uranium Requirements - www.world-nuclear.org Updated August 1, 2014)
+Source: World Nuclear Association Website (World Nuclear Power Reactors & Uranium Requirements - www.world-nuclear.org Updated October, 2014)